-Renee has been in the industry for over seven years, with international experience under her belt – she lived and worked in our own wine region, Napa, California!
+Renee, the assistant winemaker for Westbrook, has been in the industry for over fifteen years (with seven years working on her Moi Wine side hustle), with international experience under her belt – she lived and worked in our own wine region, Napa, California!
 She entered the wine industry after having an interest in food and “yummy wine”, followed by a passion for travel.
 As a young winemaker, still relatively fresh in the industry, Renee mentions that her knowledge grows as she works hands-on in the winemaking process.
 Although she still catches herself, “regurgitating” university taught textbook knowledge in her everyday life as a winemaker.
 Renee has a passion for Auckland region wines and steals any chance she can to make it, appreciate it, and share it.

 What makes your vineyard special?

 The Westbrook vineyard is centered in such an environment where the weather can be unpredictable, 365 days of the year.
 The way its winemaking team adapts to the changes and still manages to produce a great-tasting bottle is something that is not always a walk in the park.

 “Our job – make a nice, clean wine that reflects the vintage” – James Rowan.

 What is the most popular bottle that you produce?